processone/docs.ejabberd.im/content/admin/guide/clustering.md

 ---
-title: ejabberd cluster | ejabberd Installation and Operation Guide
+title: ejabberd Clustering
----
+toc: true

-# Clustering
+menu: Clustering

-* This line is a placeholder to generate the table of contents {:toc}
+order: 80
 ---

-## Purpose
+# Purpose

 The purpose of ejabberd clustering is to be able to use several servers for a single or small group of large domains, for